 At the beginning of the semester everyone will be writing critical reviews.
 By the end of the semester everyone will be writing constructive arguments.

 If you get an “Ahah!
-Now I know what I should do!” realization about a paper after getting it back, you can resubmit one of your papers, significantly revised, to try for a better grade.
-But the emphasis in this class will be less on revision and more on carrying your realizations forward to your next paper—so that you learn how to make needed revisions before you turn it in the first time.
+Now I know what I want to do!” realization about a paper after getting it back, you can resubmit one of your papers, significantly revised, to try for a better grade.
+But the emphasis in this class will be less on revision and more on carrying your realizations forward to your next paper—so that you learn how to think critically about your work and make needed revisions before you turn it in the first time.

 To write a decent paper, give yourself a decent amount of time for doing the necessary reading, reflecting, consulting with your fellow philosophers, outlining, drafting, consulting with your fellow philosophers (always a good idea), and revising your draft.